eliranwong/MP3_ChineseUnionVersion_cantonese/README.md

 <a href="https://GospelChurch.uk">Gospel Church (UK)</a> provides these files for FREE.
 For NON-commercial purpose ONLY.

-You may also re-distribute these files to your local church communities for FREE.
+You may also re-distribute these files to your local churches for FREE.
 We only require you to give written credits to <a href="https://GospelChurch.uk">Gospel Church (UK)</a> when you re-distribute our files, so that users know the source of these files.

 Please kindly report to us if you find anyone use this project for commercial purpose.